 I recently turned 50.
 I’m not exactly ecstatic about that, but the date came regardless.
 Various ages bring different perks and challenges.
-I can now get discount hotel rates, but I also must consider sugar and salt as adversaries.
-I really like sugar and salt.
-My liking of them plays no role.
-In my marriage, we must begin transitioning to a coming empty nest.
+I now can get discount hotel rates, but I also must consider sugar and salt as adversaries.
+In my marriage, we must begin transitioning to an empty nest.
 How will we coexist and thrive after children?
 Aging scares many men.
-They tend to cling to where they were and that can cause serious issues.
-Don’t be the guy stuck 10-20 years behind reality.
+They tend to cling to the past and that can cause serious issues.
+Don’t be the guy stuck 10 or 20 years behind reality.
 Embrace your age and the season you are in and make the most of it.

-This area has perhaps been my biggest stumbling block as a dad.
-I’ve enjoyed each stage so much I get depressed when they change.
-My youngest daughter, who is nearly 15, cannot stand that I still want her to be that 10-year-old that followed my every footstep.
+This perhaps has been my biggest stumbling block as a dad.
+I’ve enjoyed each stage of parenting so much that I get depressed when a new stage starts.
+My youngest daughter, who is nearly 18, cannot stand that I still want her to be the 10-year-old who followed my every footstep.
 She needs me to accept the current her.
-I accomplish that by giving her increments of the independence she seeks as appropriate.
-This involves how she dresses, how I speak to her, the level of trust between us, and giving her space to test her own dreams without projecting mine upon her.
+I need to give her the independence her age needs, whether it’s in how she dresses, how I speak to her, how much I trust her, or whether I give her the space to pursue her own dreams.

-What are some of the big changes that have occurred in your life recently?
+Sound off: What are some of the most major life changes that have happened in your life since becoming a dad?

 Huddle up with your kids and ask, “What is the biggest change you’ve faced in your life so far?”